GLObus303/guides-and-settings/Settings/VSCode/extensions.md

 ### **Code Spell Checker**

-A great tool for spell checking and typo highliting
+An excellent tool for spell-checking and typo-highlighting

 ### **Color Highlight**

-Visualization utility to see color highlights around colors in editor
+Visualization utility to see color highlights around colors in the editor

 ### **EditorConfig for VS Code**